 Because of the uncertainty regarding SMLLCs, an LLC should have at least two members if you are concerned about liability protection from personal creditors.
 The second owner must be treated as a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage.

 Should You Consider Forming Your LLC in Another State?

-For more information on LLCs and the limited liability protections they offer, see An Overview of Limited Liability Protection and LLCs.
+For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.